top of page

 “Your presentation, insights, and advice were phenomenal!
 Thank you for the info, handouts, and extra time you put into the evening.
 Much appreciated.”

 “As the district superintendent, I have heard Ms. Harpel present a consistent, compassionate, and meaningful message to different audiences.
-These presentations are grounded in research and a depth of experience.
-Further, she is always mindful of the sensitive and confusing nature of the topic - coping with suicide loss.
-Ms. Harpel is someone who should be sought by communities who are trying to make sense of a human tragedy that often defies understanding. “
+She is always mindful of the sensitive nature of the topic.“

 “Thanks for everything!
 The parent and faculty feedback has been very positive.
 Thanks again for all of your help and guidance!”